 Superstitions help people make sense out of a world that's just plain messy at the best of times, or completely chaotic at its worst.
 Given the mystery surrounding death, it's no surprise that people have come up with countless superstitions related to death and dying.
 Whether you believe them or not, it's hard to argue with the fact that they bring order to one of the most mysterious topics out there, contributing to a sense of peace and control that many people desperately crave.
-Read on to learn about some of the most popular superstitions related to death, dying and the great unknown.
+Read on to learn about some of the most popular superstitions related to bad omens, death, dying and the great unknown from different cultures.

 Ever wondered why when someone dies in the movies, one of the first things those remaining alive do is slide the deceased's eyelids shut?
 It's based on superstitions related to the eyes of the dead.
 Some legends claim that making eye contact with a corpse spells danger for you and your family [source: History].
 Others are more specific, suggesting that a corpse with his eyes open is looking to take someone along to the afterlife [source: Webster].
 To ensure the eyes stay shut, it's tradition to place coins over the eyes, weighing the lids down.
 These coins also come in handy in the afterlife, allowing the deceased to pay the ferryman to transport him across the River Styx.